Beeliar Regional Park

 Thomsons Lake Nature Reserve

-Thomsons Lake is circled by a main walk track accessible from a number of gates; the main one being on Russell Road.
-This is a delightful walk of about two hours duration but care needs to be taken to watch for snakes which are occasionally seen on the path.
+Thomsons Lake is encircled by a main walking track, accessible from gates on on Russell Road and Branch Circus.
+There is a delightful walk of about two hours duration (8km) but care needs to be taken to watch for snakes which are occasionally seen on the path.

-The circuit may also be overlapped at the northern end by rising Lake waters in wetter months.
+The circuit may also be overlapped at the northern end and on the eastern side by rising Lake waters in wetter months.
 A detailed management plan is available for this Reserve.
 Thomsons Lake is a Bush Forever site.
 Download the Thomsons Lake Bush Forever listing here.

 The Spectacles

-The Spectacles, like Thomsons Lakes is circled by a main walk track accessible from a number of gates; a main one lying at the Google placemark on McLaughlan Road.
-This is also a delightful walk of about two hours duration but again, care needs to be taken to watch for snakes which are occasionally seen on the path.
+The Spectacles, like Thomsons Lake is circled by a main walk track accessible from a gate on McLaughlan Road.
+This is also a delightful walk of about two hours (7km) duration but again, care needs to be taken to watch for snakes which are occasionally seen on the path.
 There is also (signed) a short option for a walk through the Banksia woodland.
-A lovely feature of the loop walk is a boardwalk to the centre of the paperbark forest.
+A lovely feature of the loop walk is a boardwalk to the centre of the paperbark forest from which the birdlife can be observed.
 The Spectacles is a Bush Forever site.
 The Spectacles Bush Forever listing is here.

 The Henderson Region of the Park offers a variety of landscapes including the Henderson Cliffs overlooking Cockburn Sound (viewing platform).
 A walk up Mount Brown is a must, resulting in great views all round.
 Henderson/Mount Brown is a Bush Forever site.